agarioch/agarioch/README.md

-### Hi I'm Alistair 👋
+## Hi, I'm Alistair 👋

-I'm a Javascript & Python developer passionate about creating data driven apps with polished user experiences.
+I'm a Javascript & Python developer passionate about creating data driven apps with polished user experiences and clean code.

 I love learning about technology, design and business!
 I've built or deployed software for Healthcare, Banking, Aviation and Energy businesses while working at GE and HSBC.